monokal/GAZE/README.md

 - `GAZE Control`, a command-line tool to manage the full stack.

 ## Installation (Linux)
-Although we make an effort to be Operating System agnostic, we test builds on **Ubuntu 16.04 LTS and later** so suggest it as a known good configuration.
+Although GAZE should run on any system with Docker, we test builds on **Ubuntu 16.04 LTS and later** so suggest it as a known good configuration.

 To install the `gaze` command-line tool which is used to deploy and manage all media centre services, just paste the following command in to a shell.
 This will also trigger the bootstrapping process which will allow you to choose which media centre services to deploy.
 On completion, you will be presented with all the details you need to access your services:
 ```sh